ba-morgan/Single_Page_Portfolio/README.md

 So all the essentials are immediately visible and easy to read or see.
 Obviously there's not enough space on one page to go into real details about everything, just the essentials.

-I Decided to extend this simplicity to the rest of the project.
+I decided to extend this simplicity to the rest of the project.
 So a simple structure, simple UI and simple deployment.

 This meant no frameworks, no animation, no menus and no scrolling to find information.